mviereck/x11docker/README.md

 Make x11docker executable with `chmod +x x11docker` or just run it with `bash x11docker` respective `bash x11docker-gui`.
 Or install it on your system (see below at chapter [Installation](#installation)).

 # Troubleshooting
-For troubleshooting, run `x11docker` or `x11docker-gui` in a terminal. x11docker shows warnings if something is insecure or is going wrong.
+For troubleshooting, run `x11docker` or `x11docker-gui` in a terminal. x11docker shows warnings if something is insecure, missing or going wrong.
 Use option `--verbose` to see logfile output, too.
-You can get help in the [issue tracker](https://github.com/mviereck/x11docker/issues).
+Get help in the [issue tracker](https://github.com/mviereck/x11docker/issues).

 # Password prompt
 root permissions are needed only to run docker.
 X servers run as unprivileged user.